How to get started as a Freelancer without a website

 Begin applying for different job opportunities and searching for your soulmate clients.
 Many digital entrepreneurs will post job listings in different Facebook communities.
 You will want to keep tabs on different Facebook groups your potential clients hang out in.

 It can feel scary at first, but the more you do it, the more natural it will feel.
-Having your VA profile to back you up will give you a boost of confidence, too.
+Having your Freelancer profile to back you up will give you a boost of confidence, too.

 My advice to you is not be discouraged when someone is asking to reference a website!
-Your VA profile is going to get the job done and can even set you apart from the competition.
+Your Freelancer profile is going to get the job done and can even set you apart from the competition.

 I’m in your corner & cheering you on.